The community of Wrangell is mourning the loss of three residents that died in a plane crash Friday.

 A preliminary NTSB report is likely to come out this week or next, Johnson said.
 The entire investigation into the cause could take up to a year.

-National Weather Service has a weather censor at the Five Finger Lighthouse, about 25 miles east of the crash area.
+National Weather Service has a weather sensor at the Five Finger Lighthouse, about 25 miles east of the crash area.
 Meteorologist intern David Levin said surface weather around 9:30 a.m.
 Friday included a 3000-foot ceiling with light rain and a south wind about 10 MPH.
 He added that a wind shift with a front could have crossed over Admiralty Island around that time.

 “Sometimes along fronts you get areas of turbulence because wind is rapidly shifting directions,” Levin said Friday afternoon.